evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

    **8. Time Remaining:** Displays the time elapsed or time remaining for the current track.
 (Time elapsed only implemented in current mapping).

    **9. Time Bars:** Provides visual reference to time remaining on the selected song.
 When the song is almost over these segments will flash to give a warning."
-   "25", "Scratch", "Press this button to turn on the scratch feature for the jog wheel.
-Hold Shift and press this button to select which Layer in the software is controlled by that hardware Deck.
-Deck 1 can control Layer 1 or 3; Deck 2 can control Layer 2 or 4."
+   "25", "Scratch", "Press this button to turn on the scratch feature for the jog wheel."
    "", ":hwlabel:`SHIFT` Deck Select", "Switch between decks 1 & 3 or 2 & 4 for 4 deck mixing"
    "26", "Shift", "Allows multiple control commands to be triggered when pressed first along with other buttons."
-   "27", "Sync", "**Tap** this button to automatically match the corresponding Deck's tempo with the opposite Deck's tempo.
+   "27", "Sync", "**Tap** this button to automatically match the corresponding Deck's tempo with the opposite Deck's tempo.."

-   **Hold** for at least one second to lock sync.
-Tap again to release sync lock.
+   "", ":hwlabel:`HOLD` Lock Sync", Hold for at least one second to lock sync.
+Tap again to release sync lock."

-   Hold **Shift** and tap to toggle quantize on/off."
+   "", ":hwlabel:`SHIFT` Quantize", "Toggle quantize on/off."
-   "28", "Cue", "Sets and recalls the main Cue point in the current track.
-Hold down the Cue button for temporary play of the cue point.
-The track will play for as long as the button is held down and return to the cue point once it is released.
-Press Shift + Cue to return the play head"
+   "28", "Cue", "Sets and recalls the main Cue point in the current track" "", ":hwlabel:`HOLD` Cue Play", "Hold down the Cue button for temporary play of the cue point.
+The track will play for as long as the button is held down and return to the cue point once it is released"
    "", ":hwlabel:`SHIFT` Cue Track Start", "Return cue head to beginning of track."
    "29", "Play/Pause", "Starts and suspends playback."
    "", ":hwlabel:`SHIFT` Beat Grid Adjust", "Adjust Beat Grid, Hold shift and this button to align closest beat to the current play position."